thepirateboy/yopi-movie-database-jQuery/README.md

 Using:
   - Bootstrap 5
-  - OMDb API to IMDB
+  - OMDb API (for getting IMDB data)
   - jQuery 3